-(Louisville Guards)
+HEADQUARTERS AND HEADQUARTERS DETACHMENT 198th MILITARY POLICE BATTALION (Louisville Guards)

-Description: A gold insignia consisting of a horizontally divided gold and

-Honor" in gold letters.
+- Description: A gold insignia consisting of a horizontally divided gold and red fasces bearing a white arrowhead in base on a horizontally divided red and blue background, all encircled by a continuous green scroll inscribed "Service, Integrity, and Honor" in gold letters. - Symbolism: Green and yellow are the colors used for Military Police.
 The fasces, an ancient badge of authority used by Roman magistrates, symbolizes the enforcement of law and order and the maintenance of high disciplinary standards, the basic mission of the organization.
 The arrowhead and the colors blue, white, and red of the Philippine Presidential Unit Citation commemorate the unit's service as an artillery organization in the Pacific Theater during World War II.
 Yellow and red are also a reference to the national flag of the Republic of Vietnam and allude to service in that country.

-LINEAGE (Kentucky)
+ARNG (Kentucky)